h2o/h2o/deps/mruby/doc/guides/debugger.md

 The expression is mandatory.
 The displayed expressions will be serially ordered from 1.
-If an exception occurs, the exception information will be displayed, and the debugging will be continued.
+If an exception occurs, the exception information will be displayed and the debugging will be continued.

 Example: